 Being at the wheel, you feel so in control, like you’re finally in the driver’s seat, literally and metaphorically.

 If cancer feels like losing control, then learning to sail with others who have been through the same thing feels like taking it back again, says Callum.Find out more about the trips Support the Trust

 It’s hard to explain how only four days on a boat can be so transformational.
 You have to live it to understand it.
 The result is very special.

-The 8-17 year-olds trips run during the school holidays in July and August, and the 18-24 year-olds trips are in June, July and September.
+The 8-17 year-olds trips run during the school summer holidays in July and August, and the 18-24 year-olds trips are outside of that holiday period (June, July and/or September).
 The trips are four days / three nights long and normally run from Monday to Thursday (except for Bank Holidays).

-Each trip varies but there will be a maximum of 36 young people on any first time trip.
+Each trip varies but there will be a maximum of 30 young people on any four day sailing trip.
 The group will be divided between a number of 38-48ft yachts – based on age and ability – and there will be a maximum of six young people on each.

 No way!
 All our staff and volunteers understand the after-effects of cancer, including fatigue, can last a long time.
 They can make sure you get as many rest breaks as you need.
 You will be encouraged to join in all the activities, but won’t be forced to do anything you won’t be able to manage.
 We always also try to put young people into groups with similar abilities, so no one feels left out.
 You will surprise yourself.

 We want you to enjoy your trip so we will never go out sailing if it’s really rough or windy.
+The skippers and crew will make the decision.
 We also have plenty of tips and tricks to help if you do feel a bit green.